Skip to main contentSkip to main navigationSkip to footer content

 Meeting Minutes

 Minutes of open and closed meetings, including a record of any votes taken at such meetings, will be taken and retained by the Board of Trustees.
 Maintenance of meeting records for the Board of Trustees is the responsibility of the Recording Secretary.
-The Executive Assistant to the College President, or designee, will be the Recording Secretary.
+The Executive Coordinator in the President’s Office, or designee, will be the Recording Secretary.
 The minutes will include the date, time, location, members present, members absent, and a record of any votes taken.
 When a roll call vote is taken, the minutes will attribute each “yes” vote, each “no” vote, and each abstinence if not voting, to the name of individual trustees.
 (RSMO 610.020.7)

 Minutes of all closed meetings will be reviewed and approved by the Board of Trustees at the next closed meeting and will be maintained in the office of the Recording Secretary.
 Minutes of closed meetings are not available for inspection or copying by the public.